AlmogBaku/Anova4All/README.md

 To build the UI:

-1. navigate to the `app/frontend` directory
+1. navigate to the `frontend` directory
 2. install the dependencies using `yarn install`
 3. build the UI using `yarn build --base=/static/`
-4. To serve the UI using the FastAPI server, configure the environment variable `FRONTEND_DIST_DIR` to `app/frontend/dist/` and run the server.
+4. To serve the UI using the FastAPI server, configure the environment variable `FRONTEND_DIST_DIR` to `frontend/dist/` and run the server.

 ## Configuration